Channel Phase Processing in Wireless Networks for Human Activity Recognition: Introduction

 However, some authors have developed methods to perform channel phase estimation of WiFi CSI for indoor monitoring.
 A wide variety of these techniques perform a linear transformation (LT) of the phase to correct the linear impairments caused by synchronization issues.
-In this regard, LT is found in \cite{monalisa}, where CSI is used to detect the position of people within different rooms, obtaining reasonable results.
-Authors in \cite{pads} derive meaningful phase information by employing LT on the raw CSI to eliminate the significant random noise in the frequency domain.
+In this regard, LT is first used by Souvik Sen et al. \cite{monalisa}, where CSI is used to detect the position of people within different rooms, obtaining reasonable results.
+Qian, K. et al. \cite{pads} derive meaningful phase information by employing LT on the raw CSI to eliminate the significant random noise in the frequency domain.
 Outlier filtering is applied to shift out biased observations.
 Extracting various statistical features, such as variance, mean, and distribution distance, they obtain an accuracy of 90\% for human motion when using three antennas.
-In \cite{phasephi}, authors use LT method for correcting the phase and then employ a deep network with three hidden layers to train the calibrated phases.
+Wang, X. et al. \cite{phasephi} use LT method for correcting the phase and then employ a deep network with three hidden layers to train the calibrated phases.
 Their results for detecting human positions in two rooms have about a 20\% of error in distance.
-Also, the work in \cite{coche} uses LT to calibrate CSI phases, then an algorithm to extract different features is used, and last, a Deep Neural Network (DNN) classifies among three different human activities inside a car.
-In \cite{phase1}, phase LT is performed before using the difference between adjacent subcarriers to train a backpropagation neural network with fingerprint data.
-Recently \cite{LT2021} constructed the phase difference matrix expanded by the mean and standard deviation of the phase difference as a feature matrix after the LT method.
+Also, Fang, S. et al. \cite{coche} use LT to calibrate CSI phases, then an algorithm to extract different features is used, and last, a Deep Neural Network (DNN) classifies among three different human activities inside a car.
+In their work, Dang, X. et al. \cite{phase1} perform phase LT before using the difference between adjacent subcarriers to train a backpropagation neural network with fingerprint data.
+Recently, Cheng, X. et al.\cite{LT2021} constructed the phase difference matrix expanded by the mean and standard deviation of the phase difference as a feature matrix after the LT method.
 Then Savitzky-Golay filter is performed on the raw CSI phase information.
-More recently, \cite{LT2022} introduces TransferSense, a one-time, environment-independent WiFi sensing method based on deep learning that converts RF sensing tasks into image classification and uses amplitude and phase data corrected with the LT method.
+More recently, Bu, Q. et al.\cite{LT2022} introduce TransferSense, a one-time, environment-independent WiFi sensing method based on deep learning that converts RF sensing tasks into image classification and uses amplitude and phase data corrected with the LT method.